natalieagus/50002/docs/ProblemSet/f_fsm.md

 ## FSM Possibility (Basic)

-We saw that certain functions, such as parentheses checking, cannot be performed by any finite state machine. **Which of the following can be performed by an FSM?**
+We saw that certain functions, such as parentheses checking, cannot be performed by any finite state machine.
+Which of the following can be performed by an FSM?

-Assume, in each case, that the device is to take a series of `0`s and `1`s that represent the digits of a binary number entered *left-to-right*.
+Assume, in each case, that the device is to take a series of `0`s and `1`s that represent the digits of a binary number entered <span style="color:red; font-weight: bold;">left to right</span>.

-1. The device is to have a **single** output, which is 1 only under this specific condition: *when the last 277 digits entered have been alternate `1`s and `0`s.*
+1. The device is to have a **single** output, which is 1 only under this specific condition: when the last `277` digits entered have been alternate `1`s and `0`s.
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	<strong>Yes</strong>.
-It is a bit tedious for 277 digits, but you should be able to sketch FSM for 3 or 4 digits.
+It is a bit tedious for `277` digits, but you should be able to sketch FSM for 3 or 4 digits.
 	</p></div><br>

-1. The device is to have a **single** output, which is 1 only under this specific condition: *when more 0s than 1s have been entered*.
+1. The device is to have a **single** output, which is 1 only under this specific condition: when more 0s than 1s have been entered.

 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	<strong>No</strong>.
 Requires unbounded counting.
 	</p></div><br>

-1. The device is to have a **single** output, which is 1 only under this specific condition: *when the number entered thus far is **divisible** by 3.*
+1. The device is to have a **single** output, which is 1 only under this specific condition: when the number entered thus far is **divisible** by 3.

 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>